-With 2020 presenting a host of unprecedented challenges changing the dynamics in the workplace, it’s more important than ever to ensure your organization has strong people manager capability and effectiveness.
+With 2020 and 2021 presenting a host of unprecedented challenges changing the dynamics in the workplace, it’s more important than ever to ensure your organization has strong people manager capability and effectiveness.

 Your people managers are on the frontlines of hiring, developing and aligning their teams, yet are being asked to navigate very complex issues never before experienced, such as the public health crisis from the COVID-19 pandemic, complex diversity and inclusion issues and keeping a remote workforce engaged and motivated.
 These skills often don’t come naturally, and it’s critical to equip your people managers with the tools and expertise they need to successfully thrive in the new normal workplace.